 The applicant is responsible for scheduling the ATI: TEAS pre-admission tests at the School of Nursing.
-The applicant is responsible for paying the fee to take the pre-entrance tests.
-Payment is acceptable by check or cash.
+The applicant will pay on the day of the examination directly to ATI.
+ATI will only accept credit or debit card payments which will be made online prior to starting the exam.
+The cost of the exam is \$65.00 plus tax.
 The applicant is encouraged to obtain a minimum Adjusted Individual Score of greater than or equal to 65% and a Science score of greater than or equal to 45% (no rounding) on the TEAS Exam to be considered for entry into the program.
 Scores of 60%-65% will be considered for admission if additional seats are available.